aimannajjar/research-mt-arabic-english-harmonizer/README.md

 # Improved Statistical Machine Trasnlation by Harmonizing Source and Target Text Before Training and Testing #

-The purpose of this document is to illustrate how to replicate the experiment that I have made and which I was able to improve the BLEU score of a Arabic-English baseline SMT
+The purpose of this document is to illustrate how to replicate the experiment that I have made and which I was able to improve the BLEU score of a Arabic-English baseline SMT from 0.3104 to 0.3321.

 Environment & Data
 -------------------